-Earth Science Honors1 CreditGrade 8, 940 WeeksPrerequisite - Final average of 90 or better in 7th or 8thgrade science, enrolled in Algebra or Geometry andteacher recommendation required.
+Earth Science Honors1 CreditGrade 8, 940 WeeksPrerequisite -Students should have 90% or higherfinal average and on the final exam in Science 7 orScience 8.
+Students should be enrolled in ELA 8H or9H, Algebra or Geometry and teacherrecommendation required.

-This course is designed for those 9th grade students who exhibit high achievement in science or are considering science as a major field of emphasis in their academic careers.
-Based on the NYS Earth Science Core Guide, it offers freshman an option for a more enriched and challenging curricula.
+This course is designed for those 8th and 9th grade students who exhibit high achievement in science or are considering science as a major field of emphasis in their academic careers.
+Based on the NYS Earth Science Core Guide, it offers an option for a more enriched and challenging curricula.
 Through various assessments, honor students will be expected to demonstrate a deeper understanding of content and activities as compared to the Regent's Earth Science course.
 These will include advanced lab data analysis and content-based projects.
 The final examination for this course will be the NYS Regents in Earth Science Examination.
 Graphing calculators are not permitted for use on the Earth Science Regents examination.